 Investigation of developmental and acquired language disorders across the age continuum.
 Emphasis is on birth to age 18.
 Addresses terminology, etiology, and assessment/intervention strategies suitable for a variety of clients including multicultural populations.
 Prerequisites: CMDS 201 and CMDS 228; Offered Spring Semester, Even Years.

 CMDS 388 — Clinical Practicum (TBD)

 This course will offer students either an on- or off-campus clinical.
 Students will manage a small case load of clients with a variety of communication disorders or delays.
 Students will experience all aspects of a clinical caseload including scheduling, planning and implementing interventions, progress notes, progress reports and more.
-Consent of Instructor; Offered Every Semester.
+Prerequisite: Consent of Instructor; can take maximum of 2 semesters; Offered Every Semester.

 CMDS 488 — Advanced Clinical Practicum (TBD)

 Required for students completing the major in an area of Communication Disorders, this course provides practical experience in educational and other settings with children with disabilities, representing the specialization of the student under the direction and supervision of qualified speech-language pathologists or audiologists.
 Grading System: S/U only.
-Prerequisite: Consent of Instructor; Senior Standing; Offered Every Semester.
+Prerequisite: Consent of Instructor; Senior Standing; can take maximum of 2 semesters; Offered Every Semester.

 CMDS 199, 299, 399, 499 — Independent Study (1-4 credits)